 Nursing Workforce Diversity Program

-D'Youville College is one of 49 schools nationwide to be awarded a Nursing Workforce Diversity Grant from the U.S. Department of Health and Human Services.
+D'Youville College is one of 41 schools nationwide to be awarded a Nursing Workforce Diversity Grant (NWD) from the U.S. Department of Health and Human Services.

-The nearly $1 million three-year grant is designed to increase nursing education opportunities for individuals from disadvantaged backgrounds, including racial and ethnic minorities that are underrepresented in the health-care workforce.
+The nearly $1 million three-year grant is designed to increase nursing education opportunities for individuals from disadvantaged backgrounds, including racial and ethnic minorities that are underrepresented in the healthcare workforce.
 D'Youville received its first Nursing Workforce Diversity Grant in 2007.
 In 2010 we received a second grant.
+In 2013, we received our third grant.

-- 25 high school students at East High School (Buffalo Public School) participate in nursing pre-entry program run by D'Youville, with assistance from community partners and Kaleida Health.
+- Thirty high school students at East High School (Buffalo Public School) participate in nursing pre-entry program run by D'Youville, with assistance from community partners such as Kaleida Health and the Community Health Center of Buffalo (CHCB).

 - The after-school program and one-week summer camp introduces students, starting at the sophomore level, to nursing as a profession.